unicef/giga_gigacounts_blockchain/README.md

 When deploying the handler contract:

-- Update the 'env' variables in both the frontend and backend with new SC address.
+- Update the handler contract address in settings table in database.
 - Update the ABI code of the handler to both the frontend and backend.
 - Add the user scheduler's wallet as an owner.
 - Add the user admin's wallet as an owner.